 Another easy repurposed headboard sign: And They Lived Happily Ever After

 Cathy and I drug this bed home last year from a yard sale.
 It had been put to the curb, so it was FREE.
 We parted out the foot board into pieces.

 I wanted it to be a really quick project, so I jumped in and started painting without prepping first.
-I grabbed some semi-gloss paint and started applying it.
-I quickly realized that it was going to “slide” right off the finish of this footboard.
+So, I grabbed some semi-gloss paint and started applying it.
+Quickly, I realized that it was going to “slide” right off the finish of this foot board.
 I grabbed a rag and wiped the black paint off.
 That gave it a different color of wood.
 I did the back to make it match.

-After that dried, I added some hints of turquoise to random places on the footboard.
-I let that dry and painted the footboard with a flat/satin finish black.
+After that dried, I added some hints of turquoise to random places on the foot board.
+I let that dry and painted the foot board with a flat/satin finish black.

 After the black dried, I sanded it back a little to let the hint of turquoise show through.

 In the Silhouette program I designed a piece that was about 7 inches by 44 inches.
 I added some extra flourishes in the “dead” space for use at a later time.
-I used the fontFontleroy Brown, text size 305.1.
+I used the font Fontleroy Brown, the text size 305.1.

 UH OH!
 I’m missing the dot to the “i”.
 LOL oops!
 I’ll have to fix that!
 So funny that you see things in pictures that you do NOT see irl (in real life) hahahaha Nobody’s perfect….

 Gail Wilson is the author and mastermind behind My Repurposed Life.
 She is obsessed with finding potential in unexpected places and believes that with a little hard work and imagination, any old thing can be made useful again, including herself!